 Google filters for invalid traffic on an ongoing basis, and will review any business partners that receive high amounts of invalid traffic.
 Partners who continually receive high amounts of invalid traffic may have their account suspended or closed.

-AdWords reports the total number of clicks, the total number of impressions and subsets of this data (e.g., clicks, impressions, and clickthrough rates, by campaign, ad group and keyword) to advertisers, and similar data corresponding to site statistics to publishers.
-AdWords Express reports the total number of clicks, the total number of impressions and subsets of this data (e.g., clicks, impressions and clickthrough rates, by device and property) to advertisers.
-The scope of the audit process covers the click and advertiser reporting for AdWords and AdWords Express.
-These figures may fluctuate to an extent during the course of the month and are not considered finalised until they are frozen at month end.
+AdWords reports the total number of clicks, the total number of impressions and subsets of this data (e.g. clicks, impressions and click-through rates, by campaign, ad group and keyword) to advertisers, and similar data corresponding to site statistics to publishers.
+The scope of the audit process covers the click and advertiser reporting for AdWords.
+These figures may fluctuate to an extent during the course of the month and aren't considered finalised until they're frozen at month end.
 After this time, the reported clicks will not be adjusted, however, credits may be given to advertisers if Google deems it appropriate.